Kondaveedu Fort

 Kondaveedu Fort is a historically significant ancient hill fortress located in Kondaveedu, a village in the Chilakaluripet constituency of Palnadu district, Andhra Pradesh, India.
 The site is located 16 miles west of the city of Guntur.
 Apart from this main fort, there are two other forts (names not known) nearby.
 Efforts are in progress to classify Kondaveedu Fort as a UNESCO World Heritage Site.

 Kondaveedu Fort was constructed by Prolaya Vema Reddy.
 It was used as the capital by the Reddy dynasty between 1328 and 1482, shifting from their former capital at Addanki.
 It was taken by the Vijayanagara emperor Krishnadevaraya in 1516.
 The Golconda Sultans fought for the fort in 1531, 1536 and 1579, and Sultan Quli Qutb Shah finally captured it in 1579, renaming it Murtazanagar.

 The fort came under the control of the French colonists in 1752 when it was extensively fortified.
-It passed on to the British East India Company who got control of the fort in 1788 but abandoned it in the early 19th century in favour of Guntur.
+It passed on to the British East India Company who got control of the fort in 1788 but abandoned it in the early 19th century in favour of Palnadu district.
 Now, the massive fortifications and battlements are seen in ruins only.
 The interior has extensive ruins of magazines and storehouses.

 Geography

-The fortresses were once the capital of the Kondavidu Reddi Kingdom that was delimited between the south of the Krishna River and the Gundlakamma River and located 8 mi to the west of Guntur city.
+The fortresses were once the capital of the Kondavidu Reddi Kingdom that was delimited between the south of the Krishna River and the Gundlakamma River and located 8 mi to the west of Palnadu district city.
 They were erected on a high ridge of a small range of hills with average elevation of 1500 ft (highest point on the ridge is 1700 ft).
 There are two hill (ghat) sections, which form the hill ranges, one is to the north, which provides a very steep but short access to the forts.
 The preferred access is more circuitous and less tiring and involves 2 mi of trekking.
 Kondaveedu and the surrounding forest areas have a large number of Custard apple (Morinda citrifolia (Noni)) trees.